cappuccino/cappuccino.org/source/learn/cucapp.html.markdown

         When I hit the key enter
         Then the field with the property cucapp-identifier set to myLabel should have the value Cucumber

-These steps are provided by the abstract steps layer of Cucapp.
+These steps are provided by the 'abstract steps' layer of Cucapp.
 More default steps (click, drag and drop, scrolling etc.) can be used, you can find them in the [documentation](https://github.com/cappuccino/cucapp) of Cucapp.

 #### Launch the tests